 Monitors and TVs with cathode ray tubes

 Cathode ray tubes (CRTs) are found in older televisions and monitors.
 They contain large amounts of lead and other heavy metals.
-In order to encourage recycling, these wastes are conditionally excluded from dangerous waste regulations and do not affect your generator status.
+In order to encourage recycling, these wastes are conditionally excluded from dangerous waste regulations and do not affect your generator category.
 Manage your CRT waste by following WAC 173-303-071(3)(oo).

 Label CRT waste

 Keep cathode ray tube (CRT) waste safely indoors.
 Label each container with either: